dbt-labs/dbt-audit-helper/README.md

 This query is particularly useful when you want to check that a refactored model, or a model that you are moving over from a legacy system, match up.

-Usage:
+### Usage:

-The query is best used in dbt Develop so you can interactively check results
+The query is best used in dbt Develop so you can interactively check results.

 ```sql
 {# in dbt Develop #}